tylernguyen/x1c6-hackintosh/docs/4_README-ACPIpatching.md

 A good way to see if you need to edit and compile your own SSDT patches is to compare your DSDT.dsl with mine of the same BIOS version.
 You can find my disasemebled DSDT file in `ACPI/Disassembled ACPI/BIOS-v*`.

-7. Once you have the compiled ACPI patches, place them in `EFI/OC/ACPI/` and make sure to create matching entries within `OpenCore.plist`'s `ACPI/Add/` section.
+7. Once you have the compiled ACPI patches, place them in `EFI/OC/ACPI/` and make sure to create matching entries within OpenCore's `config.plist`'s `ACPI/Add/` section.

 # Hotpatching Notes